YourRoots by Genomelink

 Mother: Rebecca Boswell

-The story of Susannah Smith began in 1624 in Wethersfield, Hartford County, Connecticut, United States of America.
-Susannah Smith married Thomas Standish, and had children including Lydia Riley Standish, Sarah Standish.
+Susannah Smith was born in 1624 in Wethersfield, Hartford County, Connecticut, United States of America, the child of Sir Richard I Smith And Rebecca Boswell.
+Susannah Smith married Thomas Standish I, and had children including Lydia Riley Standish, Sarah Standish.
 Susannah Smith passed away in 1692 in Wethersfield, Hartford County, Connecticut, United States of America.

 Find more search results for Susannah Smith